ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![WinDbg Result](windbg-result.png)

 You can see that both variables with absolute addresses 00432FEC and 00433010 match the first heap segment with ID 2.
 This segment occupies addresses from "003E0000" to "00447000".
-We can use first variable with 00432FEC absolute address to read free memory amount.
+We can use the first variable with the 00432FEC absolute address to read free memory amount.

 This is a calculation of the variable offset:
 ```